justcatthefish/ctf-writeups/2024-01-27-RWCTF/pgsum/README.md

 }
 ```

 These functions are similar but... different.
-They just sum values after trying converting them to doubles.
+They simply sum values after attempting to convert them to doubles.
 Varchar one uses `pg_detoast_datum` and `text_to_cstring` functions.
-A bit of googling tells us that functions are related to TOAST'ed data.
-More can be found in [postgres docs](https://www.postgresql.org/docs/12/storage-toast.html).
+A bit of googling tells us that these functions are related to *toasted* data.
+More information can be found in the [postgres docs](https://www.postgresql.org/docs/12/storage-toast.html).
 So...

 ## Where is a bug?